mobilekosmos/moralis-sdk-android/Readme.md

 Check the MainActivity class in the Sample to see a working example.

-*Feel free to make Pull Requests to simplify the needed steps.

 ## Disclaimer
 This is a proof of concept, not ready for production yet, work in progress.